Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Theory of Weak Lensing

-where $\bar{\rho}$ is the average matter density in the Universe and $\rho({\bf x})$ is the local density.
-In the absence of curvature, the comoving angular diameter distance $D(\chi)$ takes the simplest form, and we can extract the projected convergence $\kappa$ up to a distance $\chi_s$ as:
+Following standard notation, $\bar{\rho}$ is the average matter density in the Universe and $\rho({\bf x})$ is the local density.
+In this paper, we are assuming a flat Universe, in which $D(\chi)$ takes the simplest form.
+Substituting [Eq. \ref{eq:gravpot}] in [Eq. \ref{eq:Newton}], we can extract the projected convergence $\kappa$ up to a distance $\chi_s$ as:

 where ${W(\chi)}$ is defined as

 and